Civil lawsuit may be only recourse for Ferguson teen's family

 The family could sue based on wrongful death or deprivation of civil rights, said Callan, who represented the estate of Nicole Brown Simpson in a wrongful death lawsuit against former athlete O.J.
 Simpson.
 After a jury acquitted Simpson of murder, a civil jury in 1997 found him liable for the deaths of his former wife and her friend Ronald Goldman and ordered Simpson to pay $33.5 million in damages to the victims' families.

-A claim on either theory would be difficult to win, Callan said, because of conflicting witness accounts and physical evidence Wilson acted in self-defence.
+A claim on either theory would be difficult to win, Callan said, because of conflicting witness accounts and physical evidence Wilson acted in self-defense.

 (Reporting by David Ingram and Joseph Ax in New York; Editing by Howard Goller)